 Abstract

 Animal developmental patterning is a vastly complex and intricate process, requiring the integration of multiple temporally and spatially variant signals to define the transcription profile of each cell.
-The Groucho family of transcriptional corepressors play a crucial role in this process throughout the animal kingdom.
+The Groucho family of transcriptional corepressors plays a crucial role in this process throughout the animal kingdom.
 In Drosophila, Groucho exerts control over gene expression via recruitment to the genome through the action of multiple DNA binding factors to which Groucho binds with tunable affinity.
 The recruiting factors are generally expressed and/or activated in spatially and temporally regulated domains , and therefore Groucho mediated expression is dependent on the presence and concentration of these factors.
 Groucho itself is ubiquitously expressed although its activity is regulated post-translationally at least in part via extracellular signals.

 Despite the broad importance of Groucho in fly development, a full picture of its regulatory network in the developing embryo has yet to be established.
 To this end, we have undertaken a multiomics approach to identify Groucho targets during three discrete stages of embryonic development.
 At each stage, we have analyzed the embryonic transcriptome of wild-type and Groucho mutant embryos.
 Additionally, we have utilized high-throughput sequencing of chromatin-associated RNAs (nascent-seq) to confirm transcriptional rates at each timepoint and to determine if Groucho-regulated genes possess unique nascent-seq profiles.
 Groucho ChIP-seq provides information about the dynamics of the localization of Groucho to the chromatin in wild-type embryos.
 By combining these data sources, we gain mechanistic insights into how, when, and why Groucho is recruited to the genome.
 Additionally, we establish a temporally discrete high-confidence set of Groucho regulated genes, illuminating Groucho's multiple roles in developmental processes.